The Engine’s Logic

 Why?
 Because a custom logic works to simulate all the different components you find in a real engine.

-The code inside REP recreates the behavior of the pistons, the cylinders, the oil, the fuel lines, the injectors, the battery, the cowl flaps, the spark plugs and all the other little things that make an engine alive.
+The code inside REP recreates the behavior of the pistons, the cylinders, the oil, the fuel lines, the fuel injectors or the carburetor (based on the fuel metering type), the battery, the cowl flaps, the spark plugs and all the other little things that make an engine alive.

 The result is that you need to properly manage the engine.
 If you don’t, the engine will revolt against you, leaving you alone just when you need it more.